GC AI

 • Accuracy and citation discipline.
 Does the platform quote source documents at the character level, or paraphrase?
 An in-house lawyer forwarding an answer to the CEO late at night cannot forward a paraphrase.

 • Workflow fit for in-house.
-Contract review, playbook-driven redlining, research, matter memory, Word drafting, intake.
+Contract review, playbook-driven contract redlining, research, matter memory, Word drafting, intake.
 Not litigation discovery at a 400-lawyer firm.

 • Security and data governance.
 SOC 2 Type II, GDPR, zero data retention with the underlying model providers, strong encryption.
 Procurement will ask.